 Japan

-- Japan was the NT’s largest export market in 2021, after overtaking China in 2019, representing 41.2% of the Territory’s exports.
-Goods exported increased by 20.7% to $5.3 billion, driven by increases in other commodities and metalliferous ores and metal scrap categories.
+- Japan was the NT’s largest export market in 2024, representing 40.8% of the Territory’s exports.
+Goods exported declined by 33.5% to $4.7 billion, driven by declines in the confidential items (likely liquefied natural gas) category.

 Singapore

-- Goods exported to Canada fell by 43.4% to $112 million, driven by a decrease in the confidential items category (likely liquefied natural gas).
+- Goods exported to Taiwan declined by 16.1% to $1.8 billion, driven by a decline in the confidential items category (likely liquefied natural gas).

 Republic of Korea

-- Goods exported to the Republic of Korea increased by 23.6% to $755 million, driven by increases in the confidential items (likely liquefied natural gas) and other commodities categories.
+- Goods exported to the Republic of Korea declined by 28.2% to $903 million, driven by declines in the confidential items category (likely liquefied natural gas).

 India

-- Goods exported to India fell by 13.7% to $157 million, driven by a decrease in the confidential items category (likely liquefied natural gas).
+- Goods exported to India declined to almost nil, driven by a decline in the other category.

 European Union